 - We provide a friendly atmosphere.

-This core messaging can be built into keywords if you’re very keen, but this isn’t essential.
+This core messaging can be built into keywords, but this isn’t essential.

-Now we’ve covered some critical existential foundation questions it’s time to start building your plan.
+Now we’ve covered some critical existential foundation questions, it’s time to start building your restaurant marketing plan.

 Develop a Starting Hypothesis